technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 03/Lab03.md

     @Prompt Coach, evaluate this revised prompt.
 Is it strong enough for Copilot to return insightful output?

-    +++“Summarize Q1 2024 retail trends in Germany and France, including consumer behavior shifts and top-performing product categories.”
+    ++“Summarize Q1 2024 retail trends in Germany and France, including consumer behavior shifts and top-performing product categories.”
     @Prompt Coach, evaluate this revised prompt.
-Is it strong enough for Copilot to return insightful output?+++
+Is it strong enough for Copilot to return insightful output?++

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image14.png)